 Websites are seen as online real estate due to their ability to assist owners to carry out various tasks.
 In this respect, a lot of websites are used to communicate.
 Others are used as interactive platforms such as gaming websites, sales websites and government websites.
 All websites conform to one or both functions i.e communication or platform.
 Some use a mix of both functions.

 The above are the functions of a website that make them valuable to their owners.
 Next, let us look at a website’s value from a monetary perspective.
 This is useful when you are buying or selling an already established / running website.

-Below, we will look at a number of factors used in calculating or approximating the value of a website.
-Most common, people use website traffic to analyse its value.
+Most commonly, people use website traffic to analyse its value.
 While website traffic is an important factor, it is not the only factor that should be considered.
 Traffic to a website has clout, but can be outweighed by other factors.

 Sentiment is not physical.
 You cannot touch it, smell it, or see it.
 Sentiment is felt.
 Website owners feel a sentimental attachment to their websites.
 This is especially true for websites that are owned by individuals.
 When you are evaluating the value of a website, consider the amount of time and effort that the owner has put into it.
 The more resource and time they have put into the website, the more sentimentally attached they will be to it.